 New year — new trends!
-The commercial landscape scene has a few intriguing ones for 2017.
+The commercial landscape scene has a few intriguing ones.

 Water conservation continues to be a hot topic, and a few trends are in response to the ever-present need to water responsibly.